 Even with all these benefits, many companies site cost as the primary reason why they have not fully automated the onboarding process.
 This, however, is only one side of the story.
 The return on investment associated with automated onboarding is significant.
 To that end, the question must change from 'can we afford automated onboarding’ to ‘can we afford NOT to automate onboarding.’

-To establish the return-on-investment, one can look at the possible returns for a hypothetical company with 200 personnel.
-Assuming average turnover and growth, the cost of onboarding new personnel manually is approximately $102,000 per year.
+To establish the return-on-investment, one can look at the possible returns for a hypothetical company with 200 employees.
+Assuming average turnover and growth, the cost of onboarding new employees manually is approximately $102,000 per year.

 By automating the onboarding process, this sample company realized a return on investment of more than $79,000 per year!